MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     - mints LP tokens to cover the new fund,
     - returns the LP tokens to **User wallet**,
     - and helps **Control staking transition** stake the fund.
-- **_Withdraw**: This is what happens at the level of vault contracts when **Withdraw** use case is invoked at the system level.
+- **_Withdraw**: This is what happens at the level of vault contracts when the **Withdraw** use case is invoked at the system level.
 Invoked by **User wallet** with LP tokens returned, this used case coordinates the following two use cases.
 - **Book withdraw**: This use case
     - collects the returned LP tokens,
     - burns the collected LP tokens,